nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## Empyrean

-Fuse:
+Fuse these if you can but you can do them after Cyclops & Seekers too:

-> Atropos x Succubus = Chernobog
+> Atropos/Hecatoncheires/Hell Biker x Succubus = Chernobog (Heart Item)
 >
-> Chernobog x Surt x Fortuna/Narcissus/Empusa/Queen Mab/Kusi Mitama/Clotho/Saki Mitama/Lachesis = Bishamonten
+> Jatayu x Throne = Odin
 >
-> > Null Slash
-> >
-> > Ragnarok
-> >
-> > Fire Boost
+> > Growth 3
->
-> Make sure to learn something over Diarahan before the Yukari & Mitsuru fight

-Fuse one of the following:
+Fuse one of these:

 > Titania x Kumbhanda = Melchizedek
 >